 - Breadth in material that is available "just-in-case" for a wide range of disciplines and learning activities. - Specialized materials related to professional and disciplinary knowledge and practices and that are not available through interlibrary loan or other resource sharing mechanisms.
-Limited resources sometimes require that we select one disciplinary - mechanisms.
-Limited resources sometimes require that we select one disciplinary tool to serve as an example. - Resources that promote lifelong learning, civic engagement, and community well-being (leisure reading, news sources, and government information). - Resources that help to reduce financial and time barriers for students, especially low-income students, and that support the university's open enrollment mission. - Resources that fill gaps in our collection, especially in documenting traditionally underrepresented groups and knowledge areas. - Resources that ensure ongoing accreditation for externally-accredited programs.
+Limited resources sometimes require that we select one disciplinary tool to serve as an example. - Resources that promote lifelong learning, civic engagement, and community well-being (leisure reading, news sources, and government information). - Resources that help to reduce financial and time barriers for students, especially low-income students, and that support the university's open enrollment mission. - Resources that fills gaps in our collection, especially in documenting traditionally underrepresented groups and knowledge areas. - Resources that ensure ongoing accreditation for externally-accredited programs.